We all need people! Loved ones, friends, peers, even those we disagree with, mentors near and far, and those that we influence.

 They surprise us and bring unexpected joy our way, through their heart for good news, their desire for creating fun, and their love for doing life together.

 This trip brought so many fun and unexpected experiences.
-Like our friend, Coach Art, asking to ride the new Hagrid’s Magical Creatures Motorbike Adventure (the best ride in Islands of Adventure and Universal Studios in our opinion) again, times three, and the ride attendant agreeing.
+Like our friend asking to ride the new Hagrid’s Magical Creatures Motorbike Adventure (the best ride in Islands of Adventure and Universal Studios in our opinion) again, times three, and the ride attendant agreeing.

 Who thinks of that?
 Who does that?
-And who says yes?
+And who says yes to that person?

 Apparently people do.